ducthang-vu/snake---game/README.md

 ## Rules of the game

 The player controls a red headed snake, which roams around the board picking up green apples.
-By eating, the snake grow in length.
+By eating, the snake growis in length.

 Use 'w', 's', 'a', 'd', or touch inside the canvas to move the snake.